-Community health worker services are widely recognized as one of the extremely effective tools for advancing health equity.
+Community health worker services are widely recognized as one of the best tools for advancing health equity.
 These services can help people get care and make sure their needs are met in ways that are respectful and culturally responsive.
 A law adopted in 2023 calls for the state to begin paying for community health worker services through Medicaid, a sustainable form of payment used to fund these services in many other states.
+Our grants will support efforts to implement this law.
 Assuring that community health worker services are widely available will also require making sure that potential employers-such as health systems and community organizations-recognize their value and are well-positioned to integrate them into their care teams.

-- Policy and advocacy efforts that organize and mobilize the community health worker community to support the integration of the workforce into health settings. - Piloting the integration of community health workers into health care and community settings with the goal of evaluating the impact and return on investment for the services provided. - Policy and advocacy efforts that organize and mobilize support for funding community health workers through Medicaid.
+- Policy and advocacy efforts that organize and mobilize community health workers to support the integration of the workforce into clinical and nonclinical settings. - Policy and advocacy efforts that organize and mobilize support for funding community health workers through Medicaid.

 Search our grants database for examples of projects we've funded related to community health workers here.
+Check our topic guide on CHWs here.